Greek journalist to be tried again over Swiss bank list

 The list and the saga of how it was passed from one senior official to the next and misplaced at one point without anyone apparently taking action has riveted Greeks.

-In his defence, Vaxevanis accused politicians of hiding the truth and protecting an “untouchable” elite.
+In his defense, Vaxevanis accused politicians of hiding the truth and protecting an “untouchable” elite.
 He said the trial was politically motivated, calling it “targeted and vengeful”.

 Greece has so far failed to convict any big names of tax evasion, fuelling popular disenchantment with a political class that promised to force the wealthy to share some of the pain of the debt crisis.